equinor/flotilla/frontend/README.md

 We recommend to install the [prettier extension for vs code](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and set the `format on save` option for vs code to true.
 You can do this by going to `File` -> `Preferences` -> `Settings` and then searching for "Format On Save" and tick the box.
+## Config

+The application reads custom environment variables from the `.env` file on startup.
+The files need to be prefixed `REACT_APP_` to be included in the application.
+These are parsed and defined in [config.ts](./src/config.ts).